warlocksmurf/warlocksmurf.github.io/_posts/2024-09-02-cyberspacectf2024.md

 0xe50764f26400  \Users\gg\Desktop\x64\DESKTOP-5LBRLH1-20240826-200814.dmp
 ```

-There was a note.txt file located in Desktop, but it was just a fake flag (can't be dumped but can be analyzed with mftparser).
+A note.txt file can be identified in the Desktop, but it was just a fake flag (can't be dumped but can be analyzed with mftparser).

 ```
 MFT entry found at offset 0x7208dc00